Olympiacos F.C.: Stadium

-Support
+Identity and support

 Olympiacos fans provide their support with extreme passion at home, as well as away matches.
 Here, at the Karaiskakis Stadium against Chelsea for the knockout stage of the 2007–08 UEFA Champions League.

 Mural at the Stadion Crvena Zvezda, Belgrade, featuring the brotherhood between the fans of Olympiacos and Red Star Belgrade.

 Olympiacos' traditional fanbase comes from the city of Piraeus, where the club is based, as well as a good part of the rest of the Athens area.
 The club's popularity increased during the 1950s after winning consecutive titles and setting several records, and they became the best-supported football club in the country.

-Traditionally, Olympiacos used to represent the working class, but the club has always attracted fans from all social classes and their fanbase is not associated with any specific social group anymore.
+Nikos Godas, an Olympiacos player and communist guerilla of ELAS, has become a symbol of Olympiacos' anti-fascist fans.

+Traditionally, Olympiacos represents the working class of Piraeus and is considered an anti-systemic club fighting against the Athenian aristocracy represented by Panathinaikos.

 Olympiacos is the most popular Greek club according to UEFA and numerous polls and researchers.
 Several newspaper and magazine polls rank Olympiacos as the most popular club in Greece with a percentage varying between 30 and 40% among football fans and roughly 30% of the total population, which corresponds to around three and a half million supporters in Greece.
 The club is overwhelmingly popular in Piraeus, where almost half of the population supports Olympiacos, while their support in the whole of Athens reaches 30% of football fans, making them the 3rd most popular club in the Greek capital.
 They are also the most popular club among the working class with 37% support, and in all age groups as well as among both male and female fans; the vast majority of their fans come from the centre-left and centre-right of the political spectrum.
 Outside of Athens, Olympiacos is the most popular club in Central Greece, the Peloponnese, and Thessaly.
 Additionally, they have the highest average all-time attendance in Greek football, having topped the attendance tables in most of the seasons in Super League Greece history.